Daniel-Nikpayuk/FNFTA/README.md

 including the right to self-determination.
 As such, with the privileges in life I have been given, and as a form of reciprocity to those of Treaty 6 territory (the terrority in which I reside and benefit---as an outsider) I aim to help in the education and deconstruction of harmful colonial myths, social constructs, stereotypes.
-If you need a well written rundown of such myths, the Chelsea Vowel's blogsite is an an excellent resource:
+If you need a well written rundown of such myths, Chelsea Vowel's blogsite is an an excellent resource:

 http://apihtawikosisan.com